cboyaltea/homebridge-wirelesstags/README.md

-# 2018 Fork of homebridge-wireless-sensor-tag.
+# 2018 Fork of rodtoll/homebridge-wireless-sensor-tag.
-# Renamed hombridge-wirelesstags
+# Renamed homebridge-wirelesstags

 Homebridge platform for Wireless Sensor Tags. (http://wirelesstags.net/)

-Polls status of the wireless tags on a configurable interval and based on data from the tags determines occupancy of those tags + current temperature in degress celcius.
+Polls status of the wireless tags on a configurable interval and based on data from the tags determines occupancy of those tags + current temperature + Humidity + Light Level

-Occupancy is 0 if the tag is inactive or out of range.
-Otherwise it is triggered when the evenStatus change to Detected Value (5)

 # Installation

-No install for the moment
+npm will come soon

 # Configuration